David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 **Interpretation**:
 - **Spatial correlation**: Temperature values are highly correlated within ~4° (≈400 km), which is reasonable for regional climate patterns.
-- **Temporal correlation**: The large temporal lengthscale (202 days) suggests the model captures seasonal/annual patterns, though this may indicate over-smoothing for our 31-day dataset.
+- **Temporal correlation**: The large temporal lengthscale (202 days) suggests the GP optimization objective (ELBO) tends to select a very large lengthscale when there is insufficient signal in the short-term (31-day) dataset to penalize excessive smoothing.
+This leads to GP predictions being overly smooth, unable to precisely capture short-term LST variations, thus explaining the model's lower R² compared to U-Net and Tree models.

 ### 4.7 Missing Rate Analysis